sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 The `--stage` option here prefixes your stack names with the stage name.
 So if you are deploying multiple stages to the same AWS account, the resource names will not thrash.

-This allows you to easily deploy your Serverless app to multiple environments.
+This allows you to easily deploy your serverless app to multiple environments.
 Even if they are in the same AWS account.

 ![Serverless Framework app deployed to multiple stages](/assets/diagrams/serverless-framework-app-deployed-to-multiple-stages.png)